Day Trip from Oahu to Hilo: Active Volcanoes & Helicopter Tour

 Who Would Love This Tour?

-This experience is perfect for travelers who want a comprehensive, guided day trip that combines Hawaii’s volcanic wonders with scenic views from above.
+This experience is great for travelers who want a comprehensive, guided day trip that combines Hawaii’s volcanic wonders with scenic views from above.
 It’s suitable for those who enjoy learning from guides, don’t mind a tight schedule, and appreciate having most of the logistics handled for them.

 If you’re particularly interested in lava flows actively spilling or prefer a very relaxed pace, this may not be the right choice.
 Also, if you’re sensitive to fumes or respiratory issues, consider the fact that some stops involve seeing steam vents and volcanic gases.